 Since before man learned to walk upright, he has been concerned about the weather.
-Weather observation may actually precede Astronomy as the oldest science.
+Weather observation through weather station may actually precede Astronomy as the oldest science.

 Stone age man would have poked his nose out of the cave in the morning and realized from past observations that if there was a good deal of wind and dark clouds on the horizon, it was a good day to stay inside the cave and paint pictures on the wall.
 When agriculture was developed, introducing trade and the beginnings of urbanization, a trader would soon learn that “red sky at morning” would mean it was not a good day to load his grain on a raft to float it to market.